adipolak/ms-build-e2e-ml-bigdata/README.md

 ## Data Flow
-1. Ingest data into Azure Blob storage with Eventhubs and Azure Databricks in stream.
+1. Ingest stream data into Azure Blob storage with Event hubs and Azure Databricks.
-2. Preprocess the data to fit to our schema - Apache Spark.
+2. Preprocess the data to fit our schema - Apache Spark.
 3. Save the data in parquet format - in raw storage directory.
-4. Merge Batch(historic) and Stream(new) data with Apache Spark - save in preprocessed storage directory.
+4. Merge Batch(historical) and Stream(new) data with Apache Spark - save in preprocessed storage directory.
 5. Create multiple Azure ML(AML) Datasets from Azure Databricks environment - save in refined storage directory.
 6. Use Azure Machine Learning cluster compute to run multiple experiments on AML Datasets from VSCode.
-7. Log ML models and ML algorithms parameters using MLFlow.
+7. Log ML models and ML algorithms parameters using MLflow.
 8. Serve chosen ML model through REST API service on Kubernetes.
 ![](/../ms-build-e2e-ml-bigdata/images/diagram.jpg)